At TA, startups receive these resources:

 TA partners are leading experts from various fields and regions with comprehensive experience and achievements in areas including entrepreneurship, industry, markets, accounting, law, branding, media, marketing, financing, and market listing and public issuance of shares.
 Most partners are entrepreneurs themselves, and more than half have abundant experience in capital markets, having assisted thousands of companies in more than dozen countries with their financing, IPO, or business/investor relations.
 We have seen countless cases and know who is more likely to succeed.
 When a startup is selected by TA, we believe in the definite potential to join the club of listed companies or to become a major acquisition in the future.
 Because of this, TA partners will spare no effort and utilize all available resources to help the founders achieve their goals.

-Courses: Contents include business model canvas, product-market fit, marketing, branding, finance, legal, capital markets, pitch deck, media relations, and personal image.
-All courses are conducted by TA partners and industry experts.
+Mentoring: Contents include business model optimization, product-market fit, marketing, branding, finance, legal, capital markets, pitch deck, media relations, and personal image provided by TA partners and industry experts.
 There are many pitfalls on the road to success, and we ourselves have paid a lot for what have too often been extremely painful lessons.
 In addition to the so-called basic entrepreneurial skills, we focus more on sharing the experience of failure, saving founders from some of their own costly mistakes.

 Office hours: Detailed discussions of the appointments for TA partner time will take place during meetings with the teams, as well as providing feedback and recommendations.
 Depending on the topic, partners may invite mentors and related experts to participate.

-Due Day: Due Day takes place on the last day of TA Camp.
-Founders present their pitch deck and product in brief to selected group of corporate managers, CFOs, IROs and analysts, then answer their questions as a simulated investor pitch.
+Due Day: Founders present their pitch deck and product in brief to selected group of entrepreneurs, corporate managers, CFOs, IROs and analysts, then answer their questions as a simulated investor pitch.

-Demo Day: Taiwan, U.S. and Singapore Demo Day are held within two weeks of the end of TA Camp, founders provide briefs and demos to angel investors, VCs, and corporate investors, both domestic and abroad.
-After the Demo Day, we match interested investors with the startups and arrange follow-up meetings, allowing them to finish the angel round financing in the shortest possible time.
+Investor Day: An exclusive Investor Day will be held for each TA startup (30-min presentation, 60-min Q&A), founders provide briefs and demos to a carefully selected group of investors.
+After the Investor Day, we match interested investors with the startups and arrange follow-up meetings, allowing them to finish next round financing in the shortest possible time.

 Fund-raising plan: Relying on our wealth of global experience, we help startups in all stages of development obtain the necessary funds and a reasonable valuation.
 From the angel round straight through Series A, B, C, and so on all the way to their IPO, we provide a complete plan to continually create shareholder value.